NoroffFEU/social-media-client/README.md

   1. Tests logout
 - createPost.cy.js
   1. Tests user can create a post
-  2. Tests form validates URL input on attempted submission
+  2. Tests form validates inputs on attempted submissions
-  3. Tests an empty form can't be submitted
-  4. Tests a title is required
-  5. Tests the handling for thrown errors
+  3. Tests the handling for thrown errors

 Before running Cypress tests ensure you are running your local server with vite using `npm run dev`.